 - Secure the house.
-Shut all the windows and doors, including the garage door, but leave them unlocked so emergency responders can get inside.
-Move all the furniture and valuables to the center of the room away from the windows.
+Shut all the windows and doors, including the garage door.
+Lock all windows and doors before leaving.
+Move all the furniture and valuables to the center of the room away from the windows if you have time.

 - Service the car and fill it with gas.
 Plan your evacuation route, keeping in mind that the roads may be blocked with traffic.

 - Prepare a survival kit.
-Disaster authorities recommend doing this before a disaster strikes so you can grab it at a moment's notice.
+Disaster authorities recommend making an emergency kit before a disaster strikes so you can grab it at a moment's notice.
 If you haven't done this, now is the time.